google-deepmind/mujoco/doc/mjx.rst

   SAT works well for smaller meshes but suffers in both runtime and memory for larger meshes.

   For
-  collisions between convex meshes and primitives (spheres, capsules, planes), use **3000 vertices or less** for your convex meshes.
+  collisions with convex meshes, the convex decompositon of the mesh should have roughly **200 vertices or less** for reasonable performance.
-  For collisions between convex meshes and other convex meshes, use **30 vertices or less**.
   With careful
   tuning, MJX can simulate scenes with mesh collisions -- see the MJX `shadow hand <https://github.com/google-deepmind/mujoco/tree/main/mjx/mujoco/mjx/benchmark/model/shadow_hand>`__